libpd/pd-for-android/README.txt

+This repository contains a number of sample applications built on top of Pd for Android:  PdClient is a minimal client that uses Pd as a remote service;
+ScenePlayer is an elaborate example of a client that uses Pd as a remote service, and CircleOfFifths is a stand-alone application that uses Pd directly and does not require PdService to be installed.

 Some general hints regarding quirks of the Android SDK and Eclipse:

  * Although I am a big fan of the command line and not at all fond of Eclipse,